Why is Boulder Junction the Musky Capital of the World®?

 It all starts back in the 1930s, when a Chicago-based sportswriter coined the phrase to describe Boulder Junction.
 The town used that terminology for the next couple decades, even after some other resort communities in Wisconsin and the Midwest claimed the phrase for their destination.
 In 1971, the U.S. Patent & Trademark Office issued a registered trademark for “Boulder Junction, The Musky Capital of the World®,” settling the matter once and for all.

 So why is Boulder Junction the Musky Capital of the World®?
-Well, there are nearly 200 lakes within 10 miles of downtown Boulder Junction, and many of these are designated as Class A musky waters by the Wisconsin Department of Natural Resources, so you’ve got lots of opportunities to catch a musky (especially if you hire one of Boulder Junction’s helpful guides).
+Well, there are nearly 200 lakes within 10 miles of downtown Boulder Junction.
+Many of these are designated as Class A musky waters by the Wisconsin Department of Natural Resources, so you have lots of opportunities to catch a musky (especially if you hire one of Boulder Junction’s helpful guides).

 Even if you’re not fishing, you’ll still find muskies all around Boulder Junction.
 Stop by the Boulder Junction Chamber of Commerce, 5352 Park St., to snap a photo with Marty the Musky.